 Once your implants have been placed, you’ll be given 4-6 months to heal and allow the roots to naturally bond to the surrounding jawbone.
 Then, you’ll return to our office to have your custom-made crown, bridge, partial, or denture attached.
 After that, you’ll be all set to go out and enjoy your new smile!

 When you choose dental implants to replace your missing teeth, you’re choosing an option that allows you to feel comfortable, function properly, and look great at the same time.
 Dental implants help you maintain your natural facial shape and a smile that looks real.
 Dental implants are a lot like natural teeth, which gives them a lot of advantages over options like fixed bridges or dentures.
 The benefits of dental implants include the ability to eat whatever you want, a younger appearance, better jaw health, confidence, a natural appearance, and long-lasting results.

-Dental implants can secure single crowns, bridges, and dentures, giving you options that fit your specific pattern of tooth loss.
+Dental implants can secure crowns, bridges, and full or partial dentures, giving you options that fit your specific pattern of tooth loss.
 They don’t require us to modify remaining healthy teeth, which is a big plus.
 Also, patients who opt for implant-supported dentures experience better security, better chewing function, and better overall digestion.

 In order to get dental implants, a person needs to have an adequate amount of healthy jawbone to support the new titanium roots.
 For people who have suffered extensive tooth loss, their jaw may be thin and brittle, which would normally disqualify them from getting dental implants.

 However, they can now get mini dental implants.
 As the name suggests, they are only a fraction of the size of regular implants, and allow even more people to get the most reliable tooth replacement option available today.